pybel/pybel/README.rst

 Command Line Interface
 ----------------------

 PyBEL also installs a command line interface with the command :code:`pybel` for simple utilities such as data conversion.
 Need help?
-All logs go to :code:`~/.pybel`
+All logs go to :code:`~/.pybel` or add :code:`-v` for verbose output to the standard error stream

 Export for Cytoscape
 ~~~~~~~~~~~~~~~~~~~~

 .. code-block:: sh

-    $ pybel to_graphml --path ~/Desktop/example.bel --output ~/Desktop/example.graphml
+    $ pybel convert --path ~/Desktop/example.bel --graphml ~/Desktop/example.graphml

 In Cytoscape, open with :code:`Import > Network > From File`.